enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toHaveDisplayName('div');
 ```

-Assert that the wrapper is of a certain tag type:
+Assert that the wrapper is of a certain tag type.

 ```js
 function Fixture() {